aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 ```

 The point of highest curvature on either side of the basal edge was
-calculated using the curvature function (below image).
-This function
+calculated using the curvature function in the Accuracy Analyser.
+This
-allows the user to identify the point of highest curvature for a section
+function displays the curvature flow as a continuous colour plot across
+the area of the curve.
+In this instance, curvature is defined as the
+amount by which a geometric shape deviates from being flat or straight
+in the case of a line.
+The curvature is displayed in different colours
+according to the local radius, and is calculated in only one direction
-of the spline.
-The two points of highest curvature used in this study
+(U or V) along the curve.
+Using this tool, the two points of highest
-were located between the basal and lateral edges on either side of each
+curvature were located between the basal and lateral edges on either
+side of each biface where the local radius measure was largest.
+The
-biface.
-The alignment and orientation of the biface was dictated by the
+alignment and orientation of the biface was dictated by the *auto3dgm*
-*auto3dgm* output (see Figure 7a in the manuscript), where LM2 was
+output (see Figure 7a in the manuscript), where LM2 was always placed on
-always placed on the right side of the basal edge, and LM3 on the left.
+the right side of the basal edge, and LM3 on the left.

 ``` r
 knitr::include_graphics('images/splinesplit1.png')